 If you want runny yolks, I suggest making a hole with the potatoes and then crack the egg in the middle of the hole.

 But I don’t want runny yolk this time, so I break the egg yolk…

 And spread it evenly among the potatoes.
 Let the egg set.

 Then flip it to the other side and let the egg set.
 That is the flipping-the-rösti-in-action photo.

 Once the egg has set.
 Serve it on a huge plate and devour.

-- Key is to not touch the potato while it's frying so that it can acquire the golden-brown crust
+- The key is to not touch the potato while it’s frying so that it can acquire the golden-brown crust